2000 (Joey Badass album)

 2000 is the third studio album by American rapper Joey Badass.
-It was released on July 22, 2022 through Pro Era Records and Cinematic Music Group with license to Columbia Records.
+It was released on July 22, 2022, through Pro Era Records and Cinematic Music Group with license to Columbia Records.
 The album features guest appearances from Diddy, Westside Gunn, Larry June, Chris Brown, Capella Grey, and JID.
-Production of the album was handled primarily by Statik Selektah and Chuck Strangers, with contributions from Erick the Architect, McClenney, Mike Will Made It, Kirk Knight, and Cardiak.
+Production of the album was handled by Statik Selektah, Chuck Strangers, Erick the Architect, Mike Will Made It, Kirk Knight, Fred Warmsley, and Cardiak, among others.

 Background

 On May 11, 2022, Joey announced the title of his third studio album, with the original release date being planned for June 17, 2022, 5 days after the 10 year anniversary of the mixtape, 1999.
 However, the album was delayed by a month, with Joey revealing on social media that it was due to sample clearance issues.
 The album was eventually released on July 22, 2022.

 Release and promotion

-On March 3, 2022, Joey Badass released the first single from the album titled "Head High", along side a Colors Studio performance.
+On March 3, 2022, Joey Badass released the first single from the album titled "Head High", alongside a Colors Studio performance.
 On July 1, the second single, "Where I Belong" was released with an accompanying music video.
 The third single, "Survivors Guilt" was released on July 7, which is known as "Steez Day" dedicated to the late Capital Steez.
 On July 15, the fourth single "Zipcodes", was released with a music video.
 In July 2022, Joey Badass went on a 20-date summer concert tour, called the 1999-2000 Tour, with Capella Grey as the opening act.

 On September 2, the album was updated on digital streaming platforms, with the Statik Selektah-produced song "Let It Breathe" being added to the tracklist as the twelfth track on the album.
 The song was originally released as a music video on January 20, 2021 (Joey's 26th birthday) via YouTube, before releasing as an official single in August 2022.